xmlking/micro-apps/docs/introduction/gitflow-usage.md

    This closes the hotfix branch and creates a tag called `<version-number>` against the __master__ branch.

    __Remember:__
-    - For hotfix branches, the `<base>` arg must be `master` branch, when omitted it defaults to the  `master` branch.
+    - For hotfix branches, the `<base>` arg must be `main` branch, when omitted it defaults to the  `main` branch.
     - You can use `git flow hotfix start <version-number> <older-tag>` to create a hotfix off of an older tag.
     - However, if you look back at [Vincent’s original diagram](http://nvie.com/posts/a-successful-git-branching-model/) , notice how changes happen in __time__ order.
-When you finish this kind of hotfix, it gets merged back into the latest master branch; it does not get merged into just after the tag that you branched off.
-This can cause problems, such as __master__ ending up with the wrong version number, which you will have to spot and fix by hand for now.
+When you finish this kind of hotfix, it gets merged back into the latest main branch; it does not get merged into just after the tag that you branched off.
+This can cause problems, such as __main__ ending up with the wrong version number, which you will have to spot and fix by hand for now.

 ## Reference